 Of course, there have been times when I’ve been up too late editing and wished I could just click a button to get Photoshop to instantly understand my imagination, and maybe AirMagic’s AI is the first step on that road 😉

 If you don’t have a problem with the Adobe subscription model, Lightroom provides a great blend of automatic editing features and precise control.
-It has automatic lens correction for some drones, but the range is fairly limited at the time of this writing so be sure to check your drone is on the list if that’s essential for you.
-You can read my full review of Adobe Lightroom here.
+It has automatic lens correction for some drones, but the range is fairly limited at the time of this writing so be sure to check if your drone is on the list if that’s essential for you.

 AirMagic’s AI-powered editing does a great job of handling contrast and color, and I’m impressed by how well the automatic masking process works.
 Batch processing makes editing multiple photos fast and effective, provided that you’re working on a Mac – the Windows version still has some bugs.

 This is the only part of AirMagic that gives me a bit of pause.
 At $39, it’s fairly pricey considering that it essentially only has one editing feature and a few presets, but it regularly goes on sale at a more appealing price point.
 If you apply the exclusive 20% discount code “SOFTWAREHOW” when checking out, you can get it for $31.

 It would be hard to design a program that is easier to use than AirMagic.
 Clear instructions, a single slider, and a few presets make for a very user-friendly program.
 The tradeoff for this, as I mentioned earlier, is that it’s fairly limited in terms of what you can accomplish.